-II Promoting safeguarding and welfare in the curriculum
+12 Promoting safequarding and welfare in the curriculum

-- II.I Stanton Bridge Primary School recognises the importance of teaching children how to stay safe and look after their mental health and is committed to equipping children with the skills and knowledge to have successful and happy lives. - II.1.2 The school will teach children about safeguarding, including online safety.
-As part of a broad and balanced curriculum, the school will cover relevant issues in line with government guidance on Relationships Education and Relationships and Sex Education. - II.I.3 Children at Stanton Bridge Primary School will receive the following as part of our promotion of safeguarding across the curriculum: - Workshops on how to keep safe (anti bullying workshops) - PHSE lessons on friendships and relationships. - Online cyber bullying workshops. - SRE workshops for parents and pupils (coffee mornings with our Early Help Coordinator). - Early years safety workshops- safe people. - Mental Health workshops.
+- 12.1 Stanton Bridge Primary School recognises the importance of teaching children how to stay safe and look after their mental health and are committed to equipping children with the skills and knowledge to have successful and happy lives. - 12.2 The school will teach children about safeguarding, including online safety.
+As part of a broad and balanced curriculum, the school will cover relevant issues in line with government guidance on Relationships Education, Relationships and Sex Education and Health Education. - 12.3 Children at Stanton Bridge Primary School will receive the following as part of our promotion of safeguarding across the curriculum: - Workshops on how to keep safe (anti bullying workshops) - PHSE lessons on friendships and relationships. - Online cyber bullying workshops. - SRE workshops for parents and pupils (coffee mornings with our Early Help Coordinator). - Early years safety workshops- safe people. - Mental Health workshops. - Circle time. - Parent workshops.